-- a.
-No direct conflicts can exist between the two plans.
+- a) No direct conflicts can exist between the two plans.
 Direct conflicts primarily involve general plan land use designations which do not meet the density or intensity criteria specified in the ALUCP although conflicts with regard to other policies also may exist.
-Note, however, that a general plan, specific plan, or zoning ordinance cannot be found inconsistent with the ALUCP because of land use designations and other criteria that reflect Existing Land Uses even if those designations conflict with the ALUC's compatibility criteria. - b.
-Provisions must be made for evaluation of proposed land use development situated within an AIA relative to the compatibility criteria set forth in the ALUCP. - 1.
-Even if the land use designations in a general plan have been deemed consistent with the ALUCP, evaluation of the proposed development relative to the land use designations alone is usually insufficient.
-General plans typically do not contain the detailed airport land use compatibility criteria necessary for a complete compatibility evaluation of proposed development. - 2.
-Local jurisdictions have the following choices, or a combination thereof, for satisfying this evaluation requirement: - i.
-The general plan and/or referenced implementing ordinances and regulations must contain sufficient detail to enable the local jurisdiction to assess whether a proposed development fully meets the compatibility criteria specified in the ALUCP (this requires both that the compatibility criteria be identified and that project review procedures be described); - ii.
-The ALUCP must be adopted by reference (additionally, the project review procedure must be described in a separate instrument presented to and approved by the ALUC); and/or - iii.
-The general plan must indicate that all major land use actions, as listed in Section 2.6.2 or otherwise agreed to by the ALUC, shall be referred to the ALUC for review in accordance with the policies of Section 2.7.5. - 3.
-The status of ALUC review of major land use actions depends upon which of the preceding options the local jurisdiction selects for making its general plan consistent with the ALUCP.
+Note, however, that a general plan cannot be found inconsistent with the ALUCP because of land use designations that reflect existing land uses even if those designations conflict with the ALUC's compatibility criteria.
+Because ALUCs have no authority over existing land uses, general plan land use designations that merely reflect the existing uses for such parcels are, in effect, excluded from requirements for general plan consistency with the ALUC plan.
+This exception is applicable only if the general plan includes policies setting limitations on expansion and reconstruction of nonconforming uses consistent with Section 2.7.5.7. - b) Provisions must be made for evaluation of proposed land use development situated within an AIA relative to the compatibility criteria set forth in the ALUCP. - 1) Even if the land use designations in a general plan have been deemed consistent with the ALUCP, evaluation of the proposed development relative to the land use designations alone is usually insufficient.
+General plans typically do not contain the detailed airport land use compatibility criteria necessary for a complete compatibility evaluation of proposed development. - 2) Local jurisdictions have the following choices, or a combination thereof, for satisfying this evaluation requirement: - The general plan and/or referenced implementing ordinances and regulations must contain sufficient detail to enable the local jurisdiction to assess whether a proposed development fully meets the compatibility criteria specified in the ALUCP (this requires both that the compatibility criteria be identified and that project review procedures be described);

+- The ALUCP must be adopted by reference (additionally, the project review procedure must be described in a separate instrument presented to and approved by the ALUC); and/or - iii.
+The general plan must indicate that all major land use actions, as listed in Section 2.6.2 or otherwise agreed to by the ALUC, shall be referred to the ALUC for review in accordance with the policies of Section 2.7.5. - 3) The status of ALUC review of major land use actions depends upon which of the preceding options the local jurisdiction selects for making its general plan consistent with the ALUCP.
 This status, in turn, affects whether a local jurisdiction would be required to use the override process in the event of a disagreement with the ALUC's action.